 What to know

-- The best way of getting around in Istanbul is by purchasing a Istanbul Card, which is accepted on all public transport even on boats.
-You can top up your card as you go.
+- The best way of getting around in Istanbul is by purchasing an Istanbul Card, which is accepted on all public transport even on boats.
+You can top up your card as you go

-- Always have some loose change on you as most public bathrooms charge 1 lira to use, especially in the more touristy areas.
+- Always have some loose change on you as most public bathrooms charge 1 lira to use, especially in the more tourist areas

 Sights and attractions